tlanfer/squirtttv/README.md

 [![GitHub release](https://img.shields.io/github/release/tlanfer/squirtttv?include_prereleases=&sort=semver&color=blue)](https://github.com/tlanfer/squirtttv/releases)

+## Update 20.07.2025

+Added a new feature: You can now react to chat messages that contain a specific text.

 ## Update 07.07.2024

 Brand new version, comes with a fancy little UI to make setup easier.
 No more fiddling with yaml files 🎉